p3l6/blog/content/blog/2019/dev-tld.md

 ---
 title: Dev TLD
-summary: Moving this blog from dot xyz to dot dev.
+description: Moving this blog from dot xyz to dot dev.
 date: 2019-02-28
 ---